zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

     ![](images/400/image060.1.png)

 - In Brackets, choose the **public/js/alphaOffice.js** file to edit.
+Ignore and close any Lint warnings that might appear.

     ![](images/400/image062.1.png)